growilabs/growi-docs/docs/en/guide/features/in-app-notification.md

 ## Subscribe to a page

-Go to the page you want to receive notifications from, and click the eyeball button to subscribe to it.
+Go to the page you want to receive notifications from, and click the eye button to subscribe to it.

 ![](/assets/images/in-app-notification-subscribe-button.png)